dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

     </note>

     <warning>
-    You will receive a verification email to the email address you used for the domain contact requesting you verify you made a change to the contact information.
-If you are moving your domain from ClickFunnels, you did make this change and you will want to verify it as soon as you receive the email.
+    You will receive a verification email to the email address you used for the domain contact requesting verification of changes to the contact information. **Make sure your email address is written correctly**.
+If you are moving your domain from ClickFunnels, you made this change.
+Verify it as soon as you receive the email.
 Sometimes it lands in spam, so be on the lookout for it.

     Ignoring this message will lead to a suspended website, meaning it won't work.
 If this happens, the suspension will be lifted as soon as you verify it.